shymega/scrob/README.md

 ## IRC

-If you want to have a real-time conversation, please do join the IRC channel for this project on Mozilla IRC, channel: `#scrobble.rs`.
+If you want to have a real-time conversation, please join the IRC channel for this project on Mozilla IRC, channel: `#scrobble.rs`.

 [rustfm]: https://github.com/RoxasShadow/rustfm